 - 1 teaspoon turmeric

-- If using the starter culture, place 1⁄2 cup of water in a glass measuring cup and add the culture and stir until dissolved.
-Let the mixture sit while you prepare the vegetables anywhere between 5 and 15 minutes.
+- If using the starter culture, place 1⁄2 cup of water in a glass measuring cup, add the culture, and stir until dissolved.
+Let the mixture sit while you prepare the vegetables (anywhere between 5 and 15 minutes).
 If using kefir whey, add it when the recipe calls for culture in step 3.

-- Combine remaining ingredients and whey and pour the liquid over cucumbers, adding more water if necessary to cover.
+- Combine remaining ingredients (and whey, if using) and pour the liquid over cucumbers, adding more water if necessary to cover.

-- Keep the top of the liquid 1 inch below the top of the jar.
+- Keep the top of the liquid one inch below the top of the jar.

 - These will last at least a year in your fridge.